 If your company needs advice for assessing whether one of your business practices or the behavior of your competitors may be in breach of Article 102, contact us.

 Lear, together with Analysis Mason, assisted one of the major fixed telecom operator in the Slovenian market by evaluating the potential exclusionary effects of a proposed discount wholesale scheme.
 The analysis was mainly aimed at assessing whether the discount could alter competition in the retail market by discriminating retail operators’ access to the scheme.

-Lear is assisting one well-known brand of non-food consumer goods, in its self- ex-ante assessment of the potential effects on competition of a program of conditional multi-product discounts to mass-market retailers.
-Lear’s analyses rely on the EU Guidance to the assessment of exclusionary conduct with regard to the conditional and multi-product rebates in a product […] Read more
+Lear assisted one of the biggest non-food consumer products manufacturer in assessing the potential effects on competition of a programme of conditional multi-product discounts to mass-market retailers for personal care products.
+Lear’s analyses followed closely the EU Guidance for the assessment of exclusionary conduct with regard to the conditional and multi-product rebates in a product […] Read more

 The Italian Competition Authority started an investigation into Enel to ascertain whether certain practices by Enel could distort the competitive dynamics resulting from the full liberalisation of the market.
 Enel, as the only vertically integrated operator, allegedly leveraged on its upstream operations to foreclose competitors from the downstream market.
 Lear developed an analysis aimed at […] Read more